Hilary Minc

-At a celebration at Wrocław for the so-called Recovered Territories, Minc acclaimed the gaining of the completely equipped previously German land with its residue of German population which and proclaimed his government's right to liquidate the remaining Germans by appropriate methods.
+At a celebration in Wrocław for the Recovered Territories, Minc acclaimed the regaining of land, including its remaining German population, and proclaimed his government's right to remove the remaining Germans by appropriate methods.

 In 1956, during the Polish October, Minc was removed from the Politburo as well as from his position as Deputy Prime Minister.
 In 1959 he was expelled from PZPR altogether.
 He died in 1974 and was buried with full military and party honors at Powązki Military Cemetery.